How hard is it to build a hybrid Android app?

 We rather enjoy a challenge, and every so often an exciting new challenge presents itself – this time in the form of building a hybrid Android and iOS App for two of our recent clients; The NHS and Ford in the United States.

 But what is a hybrid app I hear you ask..?
-Well they look and behave in pretty much the same way as any other apps you might find on your device – in layman’s terms it makes a web application look and feel like a native application (in much the same way that PWA-based sites aim to do).
+Well they look and behave in pretty much the same way as any other apps you might find on your device – in layman’s terms, it makes a web application look and feel like a native application (in much the same way that PWA-based sites aim to do).

 Can you quickly explain what your role is and what you do?

 I’m a backend developer, mainly working in PHP within the Symfony2 framework.
 In my own time, I like to dabble with other languages and recently started developing Android apps using Java – something that I was able to bring through and use on these projects.

 Describe three issues you encountered with the development of the Android app and how did you overcome them?